mrisher/smtp-sts/mta-sts.md

    MTAs may unconditionally check for a new policy at this step.
-2. For each candidate MX, in order of MX priority, attempt to deliver the message, enforcing STARTTLS and, assuming a policy is present, PKIX certificate validation, and certificate validation as described in "MX Certificate Validation."
+2. For each candidate MX, in order of MX priority, attempt to deliver the message, enforcing STARTTLS and, assuming a policy is present, PKIX certificate validation as described in (#mx-certificate-validation), "MX Certificate Validation."
 3. Upon message retries, a message MAY be permanently failed following first checking for the presence of a new policy (as indicated by the `id` field in